For A Healthier You

 - Stay motivated to maintain progress towards program goals.

-- Gradually increase your physical activity to 150 minutes per week.
+2. Increase physical activity to 150 minutes per week

-- Healthy Eating—Eating smaller portions, reducing fat in your diet and discovering healthier food options has been proven to help prevent the onset of type 2 diabetes.
+Eating smaller portions, reducing fat in your diet and discovering healthier food options have been proven to help prevent the onset of type 2 diabetes.

-- Losing Weight—It has been shown that reducing a modest amount of body weight can offer tremendous benefits for people at risk for diabetes.
+It has been shown that reducing a modest amount of weight can offer tremendous benefits for people at risk for diabetes.

-Based on research funded by the National Institutes of Health, the program has been shown to reduce the risk of developing type 2 diabetes by as much as 58%.
+This program is funded by the National Institutes of Health and has been shown to reduce the risk of developing type 2 diabetes by as much as 58%.
 The reduction was even greater, 71%, among adults aged 60 years or older.